saeedjhn/go-backend-clean-arch/docs/README.organize.package.md

 // Private Methods (Unexported)

-// validateUser checks if a user entity is valid func validateUser(u User) error {
+// validateUser checks if a user models is valid func validateUser(u User) error {
 	if u.Name == "" {
 		return errors.New("name is required")